o-souter/Where-ISS-it/README.md

 * A RecyclerView (recycleViewMeteors) which is used to show meteor information to the user - this is updated upon loading the page if an internet connection is present.
 A GET request is sent to NASA's NeoWs API to get today's top meteors and their data.
 The RecyclerView is then updated with this information.
 * A Loading bar (meteorLoadingBar) which is used to indicate to the user that the RecyclerView is loading.
 It hides when the data is loaded.
 * A "Back" button (btnBackMeteor) which allows the user to navigate back to the Home page.
-* This page uses a ConstraintLayout layout manager in order to position the widgets in a neat and professional manner
 ---
 <br clear="left">

 #Landscape layout
 Each page has a landscape counterpart layout which is triggered when the device is rotated.
 These contain the exact same functionality as the landscape pages, although have different layouts.
 # Insert landscape layout images here

+# ConstraintLayout manager
+* Each page uses a ConstraintLayout layout manager in order to position the widgets in a neat and professional manner

 # Navigation
 The following graph indicates how a user can navigate through the app.
 Starting off at the Home page, the user can navigate to either the ISS Locator page (iss_locator_frag) or the Meteor Information page (meteor_locator_frag).